EviDep: Trustworthy Multimodal Depression Estimation via Disentangled Evidential Learning: Experiments

 \subsection{Ablation Study}

 To validate the architectural design and clinical reliability of EviDep, we conduct a systematic ablation study on the AVEC 2014 and E-DAIC benchmarks.
-By progressively removing key components and introducing controlled signal degradation, we examine four aspects: (1) the effectiveness of the frequency-aware feature extraction (FFE) module; (2) the role of explicit disentanglement in enabling independent multimodal learning and mitigating overconfident predictions; (3) the contribution of trustworthy evidential regression and Bayesian fusion to predictive reliability; and (4) the robustness of the uncertainty-aware paradigm under severe signal degradation and adversarial corruption.
+By progressively removing key components and introducing controlled signal degradation, we examine four aspects: (1) the effectiveness of the frequency-aware feature extraction (FFE) module; (2) the role of explicit disentanglement in decorrelating multimodal representations and mitigating overconfident predictions; (3) the contribution of trustworthy evidential regression and Bayesian fusion to predictive reliability; (4) the sensitivity of the framework to core structural and optimization parameters; and (5) the robustness of the uncertainty-aware paradigm under severe input degradation.